Learn something new every day

 Mortgage BPO, which stands for business process outsourcing, is when a bank or mortgage lender outsources the processing of its mortgage files.
 Some banks and lenders have in-house loan originators, loan officers, underwriters and closers.
 Banks and mortgage lenders that do not have these employees on staff outsource the process to third party companies.

 Mortgage BPO also permits the mortgage lender to only pay professionals when there are mortgage files to work.
 For example, during slow times in the mortgage business, employees of a mortgage company may be sitting around without much work to do, but will still be collecting their salaries.
-In a mortgage BPO situation, if there are not any mortgage files to process, then the mortgage company does not owe the outsourcing company any money.
+In an outsourcing situation, if there are not any mortgage files to process, then the mortgage company does not owe the outsourcing company any money.

 This strategy is also used in overflow situations for mortgage lenders, banks and mortgage companies.
 For example, during high volume mortgage times, the mortgage lenders may not have enough staff to cover the volume of work it has.
 Rather than hire additional employees to cover the busy times and then have to lay them off when business slows down again, banks and lenders often turn to mortgage BPO to resolve the problem.